HumanCellAtlas/hca_bundles_to_csv/README.md

 You can use the config file to filter properties and control the ordering of metadata properties in the output file.

-If you prefer tab delimited, name the output file with a `.tab` suffix.
+If you prefer tab delimited, name the output file with a `.tab` or `.tsv` suffix.

 # Usage